paigeweber13/fast-lu-decomposition/experiments/performance-analysis.md

 So instead of starting at the diagonal, let's start at the greatest multiple of 4 that is less than the column index.

+successfully vectorized

+vectorized code is almost identically fast (for sequential) and slower for parallel (probably because you can't collapse for loop)